 An Asset is an economic resource expected to generate future benefits.
-Total Assets of the firm includes both current assets & non-current assets.
+Total Assets of the firm include both current assets & non-current assets.

 Shareholder’s Equity (E) + Liabilities (L)/ Debt (D) = Total Assets (A)

-Thus the total of Equity & Debt should be equal to the Total Assets of the Company.
+Thus, the total of Equity & Debt should be equal to the Company’s Total Assets.

 Interpretations of Equity Ratio

-A high ratio means minimal use of the debt for financing the assets of the company, making it less risky.
+A high ratio means minimal use of the debt for financing the company’s assets, making it less risky.
 In contrast, a lower ratio shows the use of more debt to fund the assets, making it riskier as continuous interest payments would be due.

 Conservative & Levered Firm

-If the Equity Ratio is more than 50%, meaning the capital structure of the company has either half debt & half equity or equity is more than debt.
+If the Equity Ratio is more than 50%, meaning the company’s capital structure has either half debt & half equity or equity is more than debt.
 And such a firm is a “Conservative Firm.”
-“Levered Firms” are those firms having an Equity ratio of less than 50%, i.e., more of debt.
+“Levered Firms” are those firms having an Equity ratio of less than 50%, i.e., more debt.

 Lower/Higher Cost of Equity

 Every resource used for financing has a cost.
 The cost of arranging equity is the Cost of Equity, and the cost of arranging debt is the Cost of Debt.
-There is a difference of opinion amongst the analysts, whether the cost of equity is cheaper or the debt.
+There is a difference of opinion among the analysts on whether the cost of equity is cheaper or the debt.
 According to a few analysts, since there is no direct and compulsory cost for equity, they consider the cost of equity less expensive than the debt.
 And therefore, they prefer a higher equity ratio.

 On the other side, a few analysts consider the effective cost of debt as cheaper due to the taxation benefits.
 Hence, they prefer to have a lower equity ratio to generate a higher return on equity through leveraging.